MaastrichtU-IDS/dsri-documentation/docs/deploy-from-docker.md

 The DSRI is an [OpenShift OKD](https://www.okd.io/) cluster, based on [Kubernetes](https://kubernetes.io/).
 It uses [Docker containers](https://www.docker.com) to deploy services and applications in **pods**.

-Any services or job can be run in a Docker container.
+Any service or job can be run in a Docker container.
 If you want to run a service in Python for example, you will find Docker images for Python.

 * You can find already existing images for the service you want to run on DockerHub
 * or create a custom Docker image in a few minutes.